TomasHubelbauer/ef-json-provider/README.md

 ## To-Do

-### Trace out all the calls to the Pomelo provider EF Core makes
+### Trace out more of the calls to the Pomelo provider EF Core makes

-Do this for the initialization routine, the initial migration, classic CRUD operations etc. Get the infrastructure in place and make it easy to map new scenarios.

 ### Replicate the Pomelo provider in my own codebase and use JSON files instead

+### Figure out how to build and link EF Core from the submodule

+### Instrument the source-built EF Core dependency as well as Pomelo

+See the other side of the coin when it comes to how Pomelo and my provider are called, maybe trace the SQL Server and in memory providers as well to capture the differences between relational and non-relational providers.